phly/PhlyRestfully/README.md

 This will work in collections as well.

-I recommend converting embedded resources to `HalItem` instances either during hydration, or as part of your `Resource` listener's mapping logic.
+I recommend converting embedded resources to `HalResource` instances either during hydration, or as part of your `Resource` listener's mapping logic.

 LICENSE